kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/10-disconnecting-your-wise-account-from-freeagent/content.md

+# Connecting to accounting software
-# Disconnecting your Wise account from FreeAgent
+## Disconnecting your Wise account from FreeAgent
 To disconnect your Wise account from FreeAgent:

   1. Go to **Settings**